gabrisharp/devFlix/README.md

 # devFlix
-A front-end copy of the popular stream service netflix, based on react
+A front-end copy of the popular stream service netflix, based on react:

+Technologys used:
+- ReactJs
+- TypeScript
+- StyledComponents